-These were the best low-carb chicken and dumplings I’ve had in nearly 4 years!
-My husband gave these dumplings two thumbs up today, and he’s pretty picky about my low-carb creations.
-The low calorie/carb count for these is simply amazing, as well!
+These were the best low-carb chicken and dumplings I’ve had in 4 years!
+My husband gave these dumplings two thumbs up today, and he’s pretty picky.
+They don’t have much taste, but pick up the flavor of whatever broth you cook them in.
+The carb count for these dumplings is simply amazing!
 Guilt free dumplings at last!!
 YAAAAAAY!

 The recipe posted elsewhere on my site for chicken and dumplings is good, don’t get me wrong.
-But you have to bake the rolls separately in advance of making the chicken and dumplings for that recipe.
-With this dumpling recipe, I can stir the ingredients together when my broth is ready, in about 1-2 minutes, and the dumplings are simmering immediately!
+But you have to bake the rolls separately for that recipe.
+With this dumpling recipe, I can stir the ingredients together, drop them into the broth, and the dumplings are simmering immediately!
 Much easier!
-And you regular readers know I’m really in to EASY, FAST cooking.
+And you regular readers know I’m really in to EASY cooking.

 3/4 tsp. baking powder

 If you prefer a firmer dumpling, either reduce the baking powder to 1/2 tsp or add 1/2 tsp. coconut flour to the dry ingredients.
 I cooked one batch using coconut flour and it did have this effect.
 But I prefer softer dumplings so I make mine as written above.